sergioamza/CamServer/README.md

 ## Future work

-- Connect to network cameras
+- Connect to network captureeras
 - Provide another module for motion detection, using OpenCV or other Images processing software
 - Provide face recognition using some Cloud service
 - Integrate other drivers like V4l